wwwwwwzh/Notes/Logs.md

 Lab meeting about some attention tasks on humans and testing some eeg region of interest.
 Some graphs of alpha and beta activities as function of time.
 Tried nfblab selflooping which was successful on both computers.
 LSL still no luck.

 ### 9.10
 friend went to hospital but nothing abnormal.
-Tried directly using soccket to send keyboard events and worked.
+Tried directly using socket to send keyboard events and worked.
 But lsl not working.
-Tried various firewall settings includingg inbound rules and closing firewall, also changed ip to 192.168.1.1.
+Tried various firewall settings including inbound rules and closing firewall, also changed ip to 192.168.1.1.
 Not working.
-Granding some basic networking. https://cs.lmu.edu/~ray/notes/netsandinets/. socket is the os level tool for networking
+Grinding some basic networking. https://cs.lmu.edu/~ray/notes/netsandinets/. socket is the os level tool for networking

 ### 9.11
 Now multicast directly can work.
 At first  ports from 224.0.0.0-224.0.0.255 are shown on wireshark as red and the receiver script not working.
 If firewall is disabled, this would work and netsh would show ethernet has joined the group ip. lsl still not working btw computers and no wireshark nor netsh signal. checking lsl library.
 The whole time vr is connected to internet.